sajadmh/google-sheets-wordle/README.md

 }
 ```

-One feature will reset the game and move on to the next Wordle.
+In the menu, one feature will reset the game and move on to the next Wordle.
-The other feature will be for installing the onEdit trigger that checks user's guess with the click of a checkbox.
+The other feature will be used for installing the onEdit trigger that looks out for a user's click of a checkbox.

-Then, we will create a function to get the current ID in the Settings sheet in cell C2:
+We will create a function to get the current ID in the Settings sheet in cell C2.
+This is the ID that references the current game/word:

 ```
 function getId() {